 Coverage Other Than Renovations or Contents

-In addition to the standard protection on renovations and contents we discussed above, your insurance policy typically comes with some extra features designed to insure against broader types of mishaps, resembling a life insurance policy.
+In addition to the standard protection on renovations and contents we discussed above, your insurance policy typically comes with some extra features designed to insure against broader types of mishaps.
 Two important examples are legal liability and family death and injury.

 Legal liability coverage insures against situations in which you might be legally held responsible for.
 For instance, if a visitor trips over while walking in your home, you might be held responsible for the accident as an owner.
 Legal liability coverage is especially important for renters, as you might be responsible as a tenant if, for example, you break a china that belongs to your landlord.
 A typical coverage amount is S$500,000, though the actual amount may differ depending on your policy.